observerly/skysolve/README.md

 ### Why SkySolve?

-Here at observerly, we love to write type-safe, memory-safe and performant code.
-We regard Go lang as giving us the code writing-efficiency of Python, with the performance of C, all with the type-safe assuredness of ...
-Go.
-We aim to make it easy for feature contributions, bug fixes and optimisations whilst not compromising on code performance.
-When utilised with Go's coroutines, this package can blind plate solve in less than a minute.

-### Key Features

-- Zero Dependencies: Simplifies integration into your projects without the overhead of managing additional libraries.
-- High Performance: Optimized for speed, enabling real-time processing and analysis.
+### Exceptional Precision & Performance

-- Accuracy: Utilizes prior pointing information to enhance the precision of plate solving.
+Enhanced Precision: Leverages prior pointing information to improve the accuracy of plate solving.
+When combined locally with the GAIA DR3 catalog, it can achieve sub-arcsecond precision within ~<100ms on a modern CPU.

+#### Zero Dependencies

+Seamless Integration: Easily incorporate into your projects without the need to manage additional libraries, interoperating with C or C++ modules, simplifying deployment and maintenance.

+#### High Performance

+Optimised Speed: Facilitates real-time processing and analysis for efficient workflows, for example in Space Situational Awareness (SSA) and Space Domain Awareness (SDA).

+#### Star Identification Protocol (SIP)

+Reliable Star Matching: Utilises SIP to accurately identify and match stars within the image, enhancing overall solving reliability.

+#### Adheres To FITS Standards

+WCS Compliant: Generates World Coordinate System (WCS) solutions that adhere to the FITS standard, ensuring compatibility with existing astronomical software and tools.

 ### Algorithm & Methodology

-#### Image Star Extraction
+#### 1. Image Star Extraction

-The algorithm first extracts stars from the image using a star detection algorithm.
-The star detection algorithm identifies bright spots in the image that are likely to be stars.
-These spots are then used to extract the stars' positions and intensities.
+The process begins with extracting stars from the input image using a sophisticated star detection algorithm.
+This algorithm identifies bright spots that are potential stars, accurately determining their positions and intensities.
+These extracted data points form the foundation for subsequent matching and analysis.

-#### Catalog Matching
+#### 2. Catalog Matching

-The extracted stars are then matched against a reference catalog of stars.
-The reference catalog contains the positions and magnitudes of stars in the sky.
-The algorithm uses the positions of the stars in the image and the reference catalog to find the best match between the two sets of stars.
+With the stars extracted, the algorithm matches them against a comprehensive reference catalog containing star positions and magnitudes.
+By comparing the spatial arrangement and brightness of the detected stars with those in the catalog, the algorithm identifies the best possible match, facilitating accurate plate solving.

-#### Invariant Features
+#### 3. Invariant Features

-The algorithm used for plate solving leverages the invariant properties of triangles.
-Specifically, triangles retain consistent features: the ratio of side lengths, which normalizes scale differences, and the angles, which remain unchanged by rotation, scaling, and translation.
-This algorithm compares the invariant features of triangles formed by various stars in the image against a reference catalog to accurately solve the plate.

-The accuracy of the solution improves with the number of stars detected in the image, and the probability of finding a solution increases with a larger catalog of reference sources.
+To ensure robust plate solving, the algorithm utilizes the invariant properties of triangles formed by stars.
+Specifically, the ratio of side lengths remains constant, normalizing any scale differences, while the angles between sides stay the same regardless of rotation, scaling, or translation.
+By comparing these invariant features from the image with those in the reference catalog, the algorithm can accurately determine the plate’s orientation and position.
+This approach enhances solution precision as more stars are detected and increases the likelihood of finding a matching solution with a larger reference catalog.

-#### Affine Transformations
+#### 4. Affine Transformations

-The algorithm uses affine transformations to align the image with the reference catalog.
-Affine transformations are a class of linear transformations that preserve points, straight lines, and planes.
-The algorithm uses these transformations to rotate, scale, and translate the image to match the reference catalog.
+To align the captured image with the reference catalog, the algorithm employs affine transformations.
+These transformations include rotation, which adjusts the image orientation to match the catalog; scaling, which normalizes the size differences between the image and reference data; and translation, which shifts the image position to align with the catalog coordinates.
+Affine transformations preserve points, straight lines, and planes, ensuring that the alignment process maintains the geometric integrity of the image.

+#### 5. Simple Imaging Polynomial (SIP) Integration

+**Simple Imaging Polynomial (SIP)** is employed to account for optical distortions and projection effects inherent in astronomical imaging systems.
+SIP uses polynomial coefficients to map pixel coordinates to world coordinates, enabling precise correction of image distortions.
+By modeling the relationship between pixel positions and celestial coordinates, SIP corrects for lens aberrations and other distortions.
+Additionally, applying SIP transformations ensures that the star positions are accurately represented in a standardized projection system, facilitating reliable catalog matching.

 ---